Planning Commission begins consideration of revised pot dispensary ordinance

 By Sherrema Bower

-A proposed new city ordinance designed to govern area marijuana dispensaries took at step forward Oct.
+A proposed new city ordinance designed to govern area marijuana dispensaries took a step forward Oct.
 24 as the Flint Planning Commission held a required public hearing on a draft of the Medical Marihuana Facilities Licensing Act Ordinance.

 The draft was presented by Kevin Schronce, lead planner at the City of Flint.

-Following the hearing, the Planning Commission went into executive session, but did not further indicate a recommendation.
+Following the hearing, the Planning Commission went into executive session, but did not indicate a recommendation.
 Schronce said the planning commission will further consider the ordinance after the Nov.
 7 elections.

 Once the Planning Commission is finished reviewing the ordinance and agrees on a final draft, it will forward its recommendation to the Flint City Council who ultimately approve or disapprove it.